swift-earth-science/tropess-plots/README.md

 If you use this software, please cite it as below:

-Kantchev, V. (2023).
-Plotting data from TROPESS Level 2 products.
-Swift Software Group.
+Kantchev, V., Plotting data from TROPESS Level 2 products (2023), Swift Software Group [![DOI](https://zenodo.org/badge/644506221.svg)](https://zenodo.org/badge/latestdoi/644506221)
-[![DOI](https://zenodo.org/badge/644506221.svg)](https://zenodo.org/badge/latestdoi/644506221)